Aphaniteja/ner/README.md

 4  How does the batch size affect your model?

 **Ans**:  Lower batch sizes give better f1 scores.
 See Ablation studies Jupyter notebook for details.
+The results change sligtly with each run , even after setting a random seed

 5  Report Recall, precision, and F1 measure